jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

 | network-firewall | Network Firewall | describe_firewall_policy | None| FirewallPolicyArn | N/A |

 # Output:
-> The JSON response body of the HTTP request to the Azure RESTful API.
+> The JSON response body of the request to the AWS SDK.
 This is a dictionary with string keys and values.

 # Raises:
-> This function does not raise any exceptions.
+- If the function name specified in the `func_name` parameter is not found in either `built_in_func_mapping` or `customized_func_mapping`, the code raises an `Exception` with an error message.
+- If a filter key specified in either `filter_keys` or `customized_filters` is not defined in the function mapping specified in `config` or `customized_func_mapping`, respectively, the code raises an `Exception` with an error message.
+- If a customized filter is not in the correct format (i.e., it does not have a `Name` and `Values` field), the code raises an `Exception` with an error message.
+- If the `resource_type` specified in `config` is not one of the supported types ('ec2', 'elbv2', or 'network-firewall'), the code raises a `Warning` with an error message.
+However, this warning is treated the same as an exception, and the code immediately raises an `Exception` with the same error message.

 # Example